N02878802/EmbeddedProj/README.md

 * .project - Aptana project description (un-updated)

 ###Project data
-* DocumentationFormatted.docx - Documentation on all project activity so far.
+* DocumentationFormatted.docx - Documentation on all project activity so far
 * index.php - Website controller
 * models - Directory for all database interfacing php files
 * views - Directory for all displayed HTML files